Tungsten Germanide Superconducting Nanowire Single-Photon Detectors with Saturated Internal Detection Efficiency at Wavelengths up to 29 {\mu}m: Introduction

 \section{Introduction}

 Mid-infrared (mid-IR) single photon detection is an enabling technology for applications in areas like physical chemistry \cite{Lau.2023}, astronomy \cite{Wollman.2024, Glauser.2024}, and commercial sensing \cite{taylor_photon_2019}.
-Such applications include observations of infrared chemiluminescence \cite{Polanyi.1963}, mid-IR laser induced fluorescence \cite{Stewart.1983} and atmospheric emissions \cite{Mlynczak.1997}, spectroscopic techniques in the single photon limit \cite{wollman_recent_2021,Lau.2023}, optical coherence tomography for non-destructive penetrative imaging \cite{israelsen_real-time_2019, fang_mid-infrared_2023}, as well as photonic quantum computing with spin qubits and quantum communications \cite{yan_silicon_2021,li_quantum_2024, temporao_feasibility_2008}.
+Such applications include observations of infrared chemiluminescence \cite{Polanyi.1963}, mid-IR laser-induced fluorescence \cite{Stewart.1983} and atmospheric emissions \cite{Mlynczak.1997}, spectroscopic techniques in the single photon limit \cite{wollman_recent_2021,Lau.2023}, optical coherence tomography for non-destructive penetrative imaging \cite{israelsen_real-time_2019, fang_mid-infrared_2023}, as well as photonic quantum computing with spin qubits and quantum communications \cite{yan_silicon_2021,li_quantum_2024, temporao_feasibility_2008}.
 Mid-IR detectors are also prized in the fields of medicine and biology, where single photon sensitivity would enable faster acquisition times, greater dynamic range \cite{yeh_infrared_2023}, and can exploit the specificity of a biological molecule's unique spectrum \cite{adams_midinfrared_2001} accessible only in the mid-IR.

 The dominant commercially available mid-IR detector technology is based on mercury cadmium telluride (MCT or HgCdTe) \cite{lei_progress_2015,hadfield_single-photon_2023}.
 However, MCT detectors typically have poor single-photon sensitivity and significant noise from readout and dark current.
 Moreover, they are in the process of being replaced by alternative mid-IR semiconductor-based technologies due to health and environmental concerns.
 Alternative mid-infrared detectors include Type II superlattice InAs/GaSb which are operated at \qty{77}{\kelvin} but have a shorter spectral range than HgCdTe-based detectors\cite{rogalski_inasgasb_2017}.
 Silicon-based blocked impurity band (BIB) \cite{xiao_progress_2022} detectors also known as impurity band conduction (IBC) detectors possess sensitivity across a large spectral range (typically \qtyrange[]{2}{28}{\micro\meter} wavelength range) and high quantum efficiency, yet do not possess single-photon sensitivity and must be operated at temperatures of less than \qty{10}{\kelvin}.
-Furthermore, low-noise IBC-based detectors have not been in production for a decade, and it is uncertain whether a path exists to restarting this capability\cite{Roellig}.

 Alternatively, superconducting nanowire single-photon detectors (SNSPDs) have demonstrated single-photon detection up to a wavelength of \qty{29}{\micro\meter} \cite{taylor_low-noise_2023}, near unity system detection efficiency at \qty{1550}{\nano\meter} wavelength \cite{Reddy.2020}, and less than \qty{3}{\pico\second} of timing jitter\cite{Korzh.2020}.
 Recent developments in system architecture have led to growing maturity of multiplexing schemes such as the thermally-coupled imager \cite{McCaughan.2022}.
 This multiplexing scheme was used to create a \num{400000}-pixel SNSPD array \cite{Oripov.2023}, and was utilized for the development of a \num[]{64}-pixel mid-infrared imager array \cite{hampel_64-pixel_2024}.